 Please review Options and Comparisons carefully to determine an appropriate backup location and strategy.
 Also, please review the guidelines for backups posted here: Policies and Guidelines.
 Each individual is responsible for the backup and recovery strategy for the information technology resources used, including data and software on desktops, laptops and other devices.
 Note that:

-- Oakland University does not make backup copies of any email, calendar, or anything stored in Google Apps for Education.
+- Oakland University does not make backup copies of any email, calendar, or anything stored in G Suite.

 - University Technology Services does not backup individual desktops.